Pandya-mayur/GhostCrawler/README.md

 ## Installation

 ### From source
-Before you run the torBot make sure the following things are done properly:
+Before you run the GhostCrawler make sure the following things are done properly:

+### Mac/Linux/Windows:

 * Run the tor service:
 ```sh